-The negative impact of too much screen time for kids may include, but is not limited to, reduced physical fitness and decreased brain development.
-Child experts agree that children are healthier when they spend less time sitting in front of a screen, i.e. computer screen, cell phone screen or television screen.
+The negative impact of too much screen time for kids may include but is not limited to, reduced physical fitness and decreased brain development.
+Child experts agree that children are healthier when they spend less time sitting in front of a screen, i.e. computer screen, cell phone screen, or television screen.
 More screen time usually means less time being physically active, resulting in children who spend their time being sedentary.
 Children already spend 6+ hours per day sitting during school hours.
-After adding to that more hours for screen time, children spend more time than ever before being sedentary.
-A sedentary lifestyle increases risk for obesity in childhood and adolescence.
+After adding to that more hours of screen time, children spend more time than ever before being sedentary.
+A sedentary lifestyle increases the risk of obesity in childhood and adolescence.
 Studies show that obese children are more likely to become obese adults with health complications.
-Also, when children use screen time as a replacement for recreational time to get away from the daily drudgery of dreaded homework, they miss out on key opportunities for physical movement that builds brain connections.
+Also, when children use screen time as a replacement for recreational time to get away from the daily drudgery of dreaded homework, they miss out on key opportunities for physical movement that build brain connections.
 It is noteworthy to mention that when children engage in physical activities, it floods the brain with important nutrients and neurotrophins.
 Physical movement helps the brain form those neural pathways, a process called neurogenesis.
-Basically, limiting your child’s physical activity may limit brain development.
+Limiting your child’s physical activity may limit brain development.
 A sedentary lifestyle changes your child’s brain structure literally.
 However, there is hope for children when parents introduce healthy habits and a more active lifestyle.

-- Keep screens in the family area -One option I have had success with in my family is keeping all screens in the family areas.
-Studies have shown that children with televisions in their bedroom watch double the hours of television than those without televisions in their bedrooms.
-Plus, keeping screens in the family area keeps kids on schedule, gives parents the opportunity to monitor activity and help kids with homework.
+Keep screens in the family area -One option I have had success with in my family is keeping all screens in the family area.
+Studies have shown that children with televisions in their bedrooms watch double the hours of television than those without televisions in their bedrooms.
+Plus, keeping screens in the family area keeps kids on schedule, allows parents to monitor activity, and helps kids with homework.
 It also helps to keep the lines of communication open.
-Family communication is less likely to happen if everyone is in their own rooms on different screens.
+Family communication is less likely to happen if everyone is in their rooms on different screens.